justinmoon/nostrdb-zig/PLAN_V2.md

 - Maintain in‑memory KV for timeline: `contacts:<npub>`, `timeline:<npub>`, `timeline_meta:<npub>`, `event:<id>`.
 - Exclude replies/reactions/reposts/zaps/DMs from MVP.

+## Notes

+- Each phase is developed on its own feature branch (e.g. `phaseN-*`) and merged back to `master` only after review & approval.
+- Only create new top-level directories when the phase implements real code in them; avoid empty scaffolding.
+- rust-nostr, notedeck and go-nostr are useful references (especially for writing tests) and are all downloaded to ./checkouts folder.
+- We're using Zig 0.15.1.

 ## Repo Shape (evolve in‑place)

 - Keep existing: `src/` (nostrdb‑zig code)